-The plan also endorses the concept of adaptive management, whereby actions and measures are periodically assessed in terms of their benefits and impacts on critical receptors, (e.g. Salmonid stocks, water quality) within the western lake catchments.
+The plan also endorses the concept of adaptive management, whereby actions and measures are periodically assessed in terms of their benefits and impacts on critical receptors, (e.g., Salmonid stocks, water quality, aquatic habitats) within the western lake catchments.
 The effects of various management strategies will be regularly evaluated and modified accordingly, to better achieve the desired outcomes.

 Section 11 of this plan sets out timelines for actions over an initial 5-year period that align with IFI's Corporate Plan 2021 - 2025.
-The resources required to implement the plan including an outline of funding and staff required is also presented in this section.
+The resources required to implement the plan including an outline of funding and staff required is in preparation and will accompany the final draft of this plan.